GaneshJainarain/MachineLearning/README.md

 To begin the EDA, we will focus on a single variable, the `Energy Star Score`, because this is the target for our machine learning models.
 We can rename the column to score for simplicity and then start exploring this value.

 ## Single Variable Plots
-A single variable (called univariate plot shows the distribution of a single variable such as in a histogram.
+The goal is to predict the Energy Star Score (renamed to score in our data) so a reasonable place to start is examining the distribution of this variable.
+A histogram is a simple yet effective way to visualize the distribution of a single variable and is easy to make using matplotlib.